waldysetio/waldysetio.github.io/README.md

 ### 4. **Feature Engineering**<br />
-New features are created using the existing features in order to fit better in modelling.
+New features have been created using the existing features in order to fit better in modelling.
 For example, in this project a feature called "tenure" was created by substracting "sign up date" from "end date" because churning rate might not be related to any specific date when customers signed up for a service but it could be related to the length of customers in using a service.
 - Creating new features using existing features
 - Creating dummy variables/one-hot encoding for categorical data
 - Removing the null column in dummy columns to avoid multicollinearity or dummy variable trap